-During the years ended December 31, 2022 and 2021, the Company issued 348,294 and 538,095 options, respectively.
+During the years ended December 31, 2023 and 2022, the Company issued 367,329 and 348,294 options, respectively.
+Under the grant agreements for the 2023 stock option grants, 94,624 of the options vested immediately and 272,705 of the options vest in substantially equal quarterly installments over two years from the date of grant.
 Under the grant agreements for the 2022 stock option grants, 10,000 of the options vested immediately, 9,947 of the options vested on March 29, 2022, 9,947 of the options vest on March 31, 2023, 43,333 of the options vest on August 29, 2023, and 255,067 of the options vest in substantially equal quarterly installments over two years from the date of grant.
 20,000 of the options have performance-based vesting conditions.
 As of December 31, 2022, it was not considered probable that the performance conditions would be achieved, and no compensation expense was recognized during the period related to these options.
-Under the grant agreements for the 2021 stock option grants, 143,391 of the options vested immediately, 155,253 of the options vested on March 31, 2022, 155,251 of the options vest on March 31, 2023 and 84,200 of the options vest in substantially equal quarterly installments over two years from the date of grant.
-All of the options have a 10-year term.
+All of the options have a 10-year term prior to expiration.

-The weighted average grant date fair value of options issued during the years ended December 31, 2022 and 2021 was \$13.24 per share and \$27.13 per share, respectively.
+The weighted average grant date fair value of options issued during the years ended December 31, 2023 and 2022 was \$7.39 per share and \$13.24 per share, respectively.
 The fair value was estimated using the Black Sholes option pricing model.
 The expected life of options was estimated using the simplified method, as the Company has limited historical information to develop reasonable expectations about future exercise patterns and post-vesting employment.
 The risk-free rate was based on the interest rate payable on U.S. Treasury securities at the time of grant for a period that is commensurate with the expected term of the option.
 Given the lack of a public market for the Company's common stock prior to the IPO, the expected stock price volatility was based on a weighted approach that incorporates the historic daily volatility of the Company's common stock since the IPO and the historic daily volatility of similar companies that have been publicly traded for a period commensurate with the expected term of the option.
 The expected dividend yield is 0% because the Company has not historically paid and does not expect for the foreseeable future to pay a dividend on its common stock.
 The weighted average assumptions used in the valuation of options granted were as follows:

-Year Ended December 31, 2022 Year Ended December 31, 2021
+Year Ended December 31, 2023 Year Ended December 31, 2022

-Risk-free interest rate 2.24 % 1.17 %
+Risk-free interest rate 4.17 % 2.24 %

-Expected life 5.9 5.3
+Expected life 5.5 5.9

-Expected volatility 112 % 113 %
+Expected volatility 120 % 112 %

 Expected dividend yield